Wedgefield in Sumter County, South Carolina — The American South (South Atlantic)

 Erected 1949 by Sumter County Historical Commission.
 (Marker Number 43-1.)

 Location.
 33° 50.377′ N, 80° 30.998′ W. Marker is in Wedgefield, South Carolina, in Sumter County.
 Marker is on South Kings Highway (State Highway 261), on the right when traveling north.
+North of River Road, Arthur Gayle Road merge.
 Touch for map.
-North of River Road, Arthur Gayle Road merge.
 Marker is in this post office area: Wedgefield SC 29168, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 22, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,205 times since then and 13 times this year.
+It was originally submitted on February 22, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,325 times since then and 50 times this year.
 Photos: 1, 2, 3. submitted on February 22, 2010, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.